zktuong/dandelion/README.md

 ![](docs/notebooks/img/dandelion_class2.png)

-Please refer to the [documentation](https://sc-dandelion.readthedocs.io/) or the notebooks [here](https://nbviewer.jupyter.org/github/zktuong/dandelion/tree/latest/docs/notebooks/):
+Please refer to the [documentation](https://sc-dandelion.readthedocs.io/).

 The raw files for the examples can be downloaded from 10X's Single Cell Immune Profiling datasets [website](https://support.10xgenomics.com/single-cell-vdj/datasets).